 Background: Hands-on patient care could be best experienced through clinical rotations; however, opportunities for direct patient care for student nurses are limited due to lack of clinical sites and availability of patients, faculty shortages, and some ethical and safety concerns.

-Objective: The purpose of the study to measure the satisfaction and self-confidence of nursing students with their simulation-based learning.
+The purpose to measure the satisfaction and self-confidence of nursing students with their simulation-based learning.